On the Moon, the astronauts snacked on sweet Slim Jims right inside their helmets

 This is the 33rd in an exclusive series of 50 articles, one published each day until July 20, exploring the 50th anniversary of the first-ever Moon landing.
 You can check out 50 Days to the Moon here every day.

 Once the Apollo astronauts got out to walk and drive around on the Moon, they were, of course, sealed in their spacesuits.
 The first ones—Neil Armstrong and Buzz Aldrin—were only outside for two-and-a-half hours.
-But the later Moon walks lasted for seven hours or more, and were physically demanding, and so the astronauts had a snack, mounted ingeniously inside their space helmets, where they could lean over and take a bite.
+But the later moonwalks lasted for seven hours or more, and were physically demanding, and so the astronauts had a snack, mounted ingeniously inside their space helmets, where they could lean over and take a bite.

 The delivery system, it would turn out, was more appealing than the snack itself—which dates back to before Apollo started.